 For the dipping sauce

 - Pound together the garlic and chili into a rough paste.
 Add the sugar and grind in a circular motion to break up the chilies further.
 Add all remaining ingredients and stir until the sugar is dissolved.
-This can be stored in the fridge for a few weeks.1 small garlic clove, 1 Thai chili, 1 ½ Tbsp sugar, ¼ cup water, 2 Tbsp lime juice, 1 ½ Tbsp fish sauce
+This can be stored in the fridge for a few weeks.1 small garlic clove, 1 Thai chili, 1 ½ tablespoon sugar, ¼ cup water, 2 tablespoon lime juice, 1 ½ tablespoon fish sauce